Goddess Tours International

 - Your travel insurance

-- Your lunch and evening meals (we will eat together as a Group)
+- Your lunch & evening meals (we will advise about inexpensive places to eat)

 As we shall be a small Group, it means that we can try and look after your individual needs as much as possible.
 The magic of the sites should speak for themselves, but we are also very happy to share our knowledge and love of these places and their meanings with the Group, and to spend time getting to know you and ensuring that you have a deeply fulfilling and nurturing time.

 If you choose the shared room occupancy you are responsible for providing a room mate.
 If you wish, we will endeavour to select a room mate for you from any others who have booked for the Tour in this way, but if we are unable to do so, then you will need to pay the single room occupancy supplement.
 This is a standard requirement for tours of this nature.